joaoafigueira/GroupCreator/README.md

 # Random  Group creator

-An API that you can add people and form random groups with them!
+A WEB API that you can add people and form random groups with them!